Vedadiyan/gql/README.md

 # Caveats
 - Join conditions ALWAYS require table aliasing even if they are used in a CTE query
 - Keys should always be specified within backticks.
 For example: `` `a.b` `` is valid while `a.b` is not.
+- An array selector keeps the data type and always returns an array even though a single index is selected

 # Examples